jicongfan/jicongfan.github.io/_pages/about.md

 ---

 I am an Assistant Professor at the School of Data Science, The Chinese University of Hong Kong, Shenzhen.
-I was a Postdoctoral Associate (advisor: Madeleine Udell) at the School of Operations Research and Information Engineering, Cornell University, Ithaca, USA.
-I completed my PhD at City University of Hong Kong in Electronic Engineering, 2018, under the supervision of Prof. Tommy W.S.
+Before joining CUHK-Shenzhen, I was a Postdoctoral Associate (advisor: Madeleine Udell) at the School of Operations Research and Information Engineering, Cornell University, Ithaca, USA.
+I completed my PhD at City University of Hong Kong in Electronic Engineering under the supervision of Prof. Tommy W.S.
 Chow.
 During my PhD, I was a visiting scholar at the Department of Electrical and Computer Engineering, University of Wisconsin-Madison, USA.
-I was a Research Assistant at The University of Hong Kong from 2013 to 2015.
-I obtained my Bachelor (Automation) and Master (Control Science and Engineering, supervisor: Youqing Wang) degrees from Beijing University of Chemical Technology in 2010 and 2013 respectively.
+I obtained my Bachelor (Automation) and Master (Control Science and Engineering, supervisor: Youqing Wang) degrees from Beijing University of Chemical Technology.
+After that, I was a Research Assistant at The University of Hong Kong.

 I am looking for PhD students, Postdocs, and Research Assistants.
 If you are interested in these positions, please send me your CV/resume.
 For PhD or Postdoc, please also send me your research plan.